friedrith/pragmatic-design-system/slides/slides.md

     - Composition & React slots for atoms
     - Render prop for molecules
     - Props getter in parallel of atoms and molecules
-    - Custom slots and subcomponents for organisms
+    - Custom slots, subcomponents and context override for organisms

 Of course, implementing a good design system requires much more and some other topics like documentation, testing, accessibility.